javasmuse/EventTrackerProject/README.md

 updating a wine by ID
 adding a wine to the collection

+The fields for this single wine table are: an auto generated id, name, country, region, grape, price, locationPurchased, rating, notes, year, image, winery.

 ## Technologies Used
 mySQL, mySQL, Workbench, GitHub, Java, SpringBoot, JPA, Postman, Rest, Spring JPA Data, Slack, Atom, bash

 ## Lessons Learned
 Attention to detail is critical and 90% of the work.